Why Should Your Child Learn To Code?

 Instead of simply consuming other people's content, students become empowered to unleash their imaginations and express themselves through games, animation and of course, code.
 Kids have so much fun learning to code games, stories and animation that they don't realize that they are actually learning and absorbing multiple concepts.

-Coding increases Critical / Analytical Thinking.
+Prolonged involvement in Coding increases Critical / Analytical Thinking.

 Students learn to design for specific outcomes.

 They plan, organize and prepare their digital concepts and must remove obstacles to make their creations work properly.
 Through Coding, students expand their problem solving skills, sharpen their focus and learn to apply critical thinking to each barrier they encounter.